 I’ve always felt like someone yanked me from my own universe and kept dropping me in different universes amongst the many in the multiverse—never my own.

 The PA prescribed me Zoloft and that was the beginning of that climb.
 It’s been an arduous one ever since, but I’ve, at least, learned to enjoy the view while doing so—most of the time.
 I don’t think I would’ve succeeded if it wasn’t for Zoloft as it seem to have allowed me to gain control over my thoughts I was incapable of before taking it.
-In addition to the Zoloft, I searched for a therapist and started eating Krispy Kreme doughnuts, big cans of peanuts and blocks of pepperjack cheese with Wheat Thins to gain back some of the weight I lost.
-If anyone deigns to tell you that five-foot-seven one-hundred-six pounds sounds positively gorgeous and glamorous, it was not—not on me it didn’t; I was anorexic; I went way passed hangry and became numb to the hunger as the depression overwhelmed my mind and body.
+In addition to the Zoloft, I searched for a therapist and started eating Krispy Kreme doughnuts, big cans of peanuts, and blocks of pepperjack cheese with Wheat Thins to gain back some of the weight I lost.
+If anyone deigns to tell you that five-foot-seven one-hundred-six pounds sound positively gorgeous and glamorous, it was not—not on me it didn’t; I was anorexic; I went way past hangry and became numb to the hunger as the depression overwhelmed my mind and body.
 The sharp edges of my hips and chin and elbows would’ve cut steel.

-In addition to stuffing my face constantly with pasta, peanuts, cheese and doughnuts, I also did some volunteer work at homeless and women’s shelters, and got a part-time gig at a bookstore.
-My job situation, rarely stable then, represented one of my many problems and not only because of my issues, but circumstances beyond my control, like 9/11 and the real estate, telecom and dot com busts.
+In addition to stuffing my face constantly with pasta, peanuts, cheese and doughnuts, I also did some volunteer work at homeless and women’s shelters and got a part-time gig at a bookstore.
+My job situation, rarely stable then, represented one of my many problems and not only because of my issues but circumstances beyond my control, like 9/11 and the real estate, telecom, and dot-com busts.
 The ordeals coalesced as the wounds multiplied.
-This framed by an already traumatic childhood.
+This, framed by an already traumatic childhood.

 For exercise, I worked out at my local gym where I purchased a cheap annual membership, and walked for two miles every day to and from my local coffee shop.
 I carried a backpack weighted down with as many books as would fit, including a rhyming, mini-dictionary and thesaurus, and a notebook.
 I sat outside on the patio reading and writing for long periods while drinking lots of hot tea and eating baked cheese and tomato sandwiches with tortilla chips.
 I, unfortunately though, neglected to boot some toxic people from my life and set up boundaries for myself.
 There are serious costs to one’s self at being much too nice to other people and not so much to yourself—I found that out the hard way and have come to realize that nice and kind do not mean the same thing.
 Very few of the people I surrounded myself with recognized my pain and if they did, they didn’t bother to help—even so, I’ve always had a hard time asking for any so laying the blame totally at their feet would be unfair, or would it?
-My employers, some of the biggest employers in the various modern industries in the Triangle that espoused their so-called modern day employee care, failed to recognize my struggles and considered me a burden turning their backs on me, dismissing me like any other—some so aggressively cold, I still feel the bite; nearly all by women leaders I entrusted and held in the highest of respect.
+My employers, some of the biggest employers in the various modern industries in the Triangle that espoused their so-called modern-day employee care, failed to recognize my struggles and considered me a burden turning their backs on me, dismissing me like any other—some so aggressively cold, I still feel the bite; nearly all by women leaders I entrusted and held in the highest of respect.
 I can hear the excuses even now: She was a self-sabotaging mess—she needed to hit bottom blah blah blah.
 I understand—people can hardly take care of themselves and their own family; it hardly seemed fair to bother them with my problems.
 I had to once again pick myself off the floor, onto my knees, kneeling, crawling, dragging slowly to my feet by myself because no one else was gonna help me.

 And I did.
 Again and again.